 The only thing you need to pick with your order is tea, which is listed on a tea menu.
 Black tea is usually the most popular to get with your afternoon tea.

-Don’t get the pricier teas listed for an extra cost — not worth it.
+- Don’t go for the pricier teas listed at an extra cost — it’s not worth it.